 Mary Wakefield, Ph.D., R.N., was named administrator of the Health Resources and Services Administration (HRSA) by President Barack Obama on February 20, 2009.
 HRSA is an agency of the U.S. Department of Health and Human Services.

-HRSA works to fill in the health care gaps for people who are uninsured, isolated or medically vulnerable.
-The agency uses its $9.6 billion annual budget (FY 2011) to expand access to quality health care in partnership with health care providers and health professions training programs.
+HRSA works to fill in the health care gaps for people who are outside the economic and medical mainstream.
+The agency uses its $8.1 billion annual budget (FY 2013) to expand access to quality health care in partnership with health care providers and health professions training programs.

 Dr. Wakefield joined HRSA from the University of North Dakota (UND), where she was associate dean for rural health at the School of Medicine and Health Sciences.